The basic handwriting strokes

-Introducing young children who are just starting to print letters to the basic strokes used to form letters and showing them how these can be joined to form letters has several advantages:
+Teaching young children to recognize and write the basic letter strokes, and showing them how these can be joined to form letters has several advantages:

-- Firstly it ensures that the child learns to print letters using the correct sequence of strokes right from the start.
+• Firstly it ensures that the child learns to print letters using the correct sequence of strokes right from the start.

-Why "doughnut" letters?
+Why "donut" letters?

 Stick letters start with a stick followed by an open or closed hump.

-Sticks are always written from top to bottom.
 A hump is always written in an anticlockwise direction.

 A k is the exception to the stick followed by a hump rule.